sajmaxx/CodeShip/index.md

 Modern C++ offers a type called condition_variable, that works to let multiple threads wait and respond based on conditions met.
 The Condition Variable is the communication channel between a thread that signals work has been done, and can have 1 or more other threads waiting for that signal, so they can resume work after that signal was recieved.
+In other words, the standard library provides condition_variable, as a primitive that enables 1 thread to signal to 1 or more other threads, that a particular condition has occured.
 The type condition_variable, has 3 methods.
 1. condition_variable.wait()
 	a. this method blocks further operation, till a notify/notify_all is invoked elsewhere (in another thread).